 Salem in Columbiana County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 53.121′ N, 80° 50.701′ W. Marker is in Salem, Ohio, in Columbiana County.
-Marker is at the intersection of South Lincoln Avenue and Chestnut Grove Road (County Route 854), on the right when traveling north on South Lincoln Avenue.
-Touch for map.
-Marker is located beside the road, at the Salem town line, facing the northbound traffic.
-Marker is at or near this postal address: 1712 South Lincoln Ave, Salem OH 44460, United States of America.
+40° 49.316′ N, 80° 49.614′ W. Marker is in Salem, Ohio, in Columbiana County.
+Marker is on Eagleton Road 0.1 miles south of Teegarden Road, on the right when traveling Touch for map.
+Marker is in this post office area: Salem OH 44460, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 1, 2018.
-This page originally submitted on July 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 68 times since then and 7 times this year.
-Photos: 1, 2, 3. submitted on July 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on July 7, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 450 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 7, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.